 The direct integration type uses connectors that are shipped with BMC Digital Workplace Catalog.
 For a summary of service connectors installed with BMC Digital Workplace Catalog, see Service connector capabilities.

-The integration via BMC Integration Service uses connectors that are available in the Integration Service.
-When the connection to BMC Integration Service is configured, the available and enabled connectors are displayed in the list of connectors on the Connectors page.
+The integration via BMC Helix Integration Service uses connectors that are available in Integration Service.
+When the connection to BMC Helix Integration Service is configured, the available and enabled connectors are displayed in the list of connectors on the Connectors page.

 Integration use cases

-The work to be done can be automatic (when no human is involved in a service request completion), or manual (a human is involved in the completion of a service request).
-In both cases, the actual work is performed on the side of a third-party system, and a service request is closed only when this work is completed.
+The work to be done can be automatic (when no human is involved in a service request completion) or manual (a human is involved in the completion of a service request).
+In both cases, the actual work is performed on the third-party system, and a service request is closed only when this work is completed.

 Examples of direct integration with external systems

 The following diagram shows an example of a manual process that uses a Remedy connector shipped with BMC Digital Workplace Catalog:

 The following diagram shows an example of an automatic process that uses a third-party system, such as Amazon Web Services shipped with BMC Digital Workplace Catalog:

 Example of integration with an external system via BMC Helix Integration Service